Pwn-Collective/CTF-writeups/NeverLan-CTF-2018-writeup/Cryptography/Always-in-a-rush-to-find-it/README.md

 ## Write-up

 We see that this ciphertext has a very low coincidence score.
-This is how you can guess that this cipher uses multiple alphabets or that it is keyed.
+So you can guess that this cipher uses multiple alphabets or it's keyed.

 Another characteristics of the given text is that it contains only letters.